 Input leads to action:

-On March 3, 2020, government introduced legislative amendments that, if passed, will provide up to five days of paid leave for people who need time away from work after facing domestic or sexual violence.
+In summer 2020, government passed legislative amendments that provides up to five days of paid leave, and five more days of unpaid leave, for people who need time away from work after facing domestic or sexual violence.
+For more about this new leave, visit the Gov BC leaves of absence page

 Read the What We Heard Summary Report for public feedback received throughout this engagement.